Ekkib/hsxspec/Spiel/readme.md

 .LOG
 <Ctrl-Shift m>

-Lokale Aenderung - Aenderung Master 16:30 h
+Lokale Aenderung

 #      Dateien zum Spielen
 ### zuletzt geaendert : Datum am Dateiende

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)

+"fritzbox dvbc freischalten"

 # This is an h1 tag
 ## This is an h2 tag